Kent State University

 ACCOMMODATION AND MEALS

 Double occupancy at Transamerica Prime Batel; includes breakfast every day.
-Other meals are the responsibility of the student
+Two group meals will be provided, but all other meals are the responsibility of the student.

 CDC WEBSITE AND IMMUNIZATION INFORMATION

 Please visit the CDC travel page for information about any vaccinations you may need or health and safety tips for traveling to your destination:

 If vaccinations or medicines are needed according to the CDC, make arrangements with your medical provider as soon as possible for immunization appointments.
 Appointment openings may be limited and they may have to order your vaccine, which takes time.
 Plan accordingly.

 Program Fee Breakdown: $900 (accommodations, activities, all breakfast, mandatory health insurance, etc.)

 Tuition: Included unless over Spring credit-hour cap (see www.kent.edu/tuition for details)

 Estimated personal costs: $1950 (round trip airfare, transportation to and from the airport, visa, souvenirs, most meals)